 The Board has an Audit and Risk Committee.
 Its role and responsibilities are set out in its charter, which is posted on the Company's website.
-The Committee is chaired by Mr Higgins, who is an independent non-executive director with substantial experience in global project development.
-The other committee members during 2017 were Mr Vergara-Irarrazaval and Mr Wing (resigned 3 August 2017), both non-executive directors with substantial finance and industry experience.
-The attendance of Mr Higgins, Mr Vergara-Irarrazaval and Mr Wing at meetings are described in detail in the Directors' Report.
+The Committee is chaired by Mr Glenister Lamont, who is an independent non-executive director with substantial experience in the mining industry globally.
+The other committee members during 2018 were Mr Vergara-Irarrazaval (retired 28th May 2018) and Dr Roger Higgins.
+The attendance of Mr Lamont, Dr Roger Higgins and Mr Vergara-Irarrazaval are described in detail in the Directors' Report.
 The Audit and Risk Committee met only once during the year as stated in the Directors' Report.

-The structure of the Audit and Risk Committee met Recommendation 4.1 of the ASX Principles insofar as it consisted only of independent non-executive directors, had at least three members and is chaired by an independent chair who is not chair of the Board until Mr Wing resigned on 3 August 2017.
-As at the date of this report, given the current size of the Company and the Board, the Directors consider that current structure of the Audit and Risk Committee is appropriate to discharge its mandate effectively.
+Although the Audit and Risk Committee has an independent chair, the structure of the Audit and Risk Committee consisted of two independent non-executive directors during part of 2018 and not three as stated under Recommendation 4.1 of the ASX Principles.
+As at the date of this report, given the current size and scale of the Company and the Board, the Directors consider that current structure of the Audit and Risk Committee is appropriate to discharge its mandate effectively.